Achievable logoAchievable logo

 • A nitrogenous base

-When a sugar and base are bonded without a phosphate, the compound is called a nucleoside.
+If the sugar and base are bonded without a phosphate group, the compound is called a nucleoside.

 • For example, adenosine (base + sugar) is a nucleoside; adding a phosphate group transforms it into a nucleotide.

-Sugar-Phosphate Backbone Nucleotides link together via phosphodiester bonds between the phosphate of one nucleotide and the sugar of the next, forming the sugar-phosphate backbone.
-This backbone:
+Nucleotides link together through phosphodiester bonds between the phosphate of one nucleotide and the sugar of the next.
+This creates the sugar-phosphate backbone, which:

 • Provides the structural framework of both DNA and RNA